Skip to page content

 Will I need hormone replacement therapy (HRT)?

-HRT will have been discussed with you in the Out-patient Clinic before your surgery.
-Whether it is offered to you will depend on whether your ovaries are removed during the surgery and your age.
+HRT will have been discussed with you in the Out-patient Clinic before the surgery.
+Whether HRT is offered to you will depend on whether your ovaries are removed during the surgery and your age.

-- If your ovaries are removed at the time of hysterectomy, before you reach the menopause, you will be offered oestrogen replacement therapy until the age of 50.
-This will depend on your diagnosis
+• If your ovaries are removed at the time of the hysterectomy, before you reach the menopause, you will be offered oestrogen replacement therapy until the age of 50.
+This will depend on your diagnosis.

-- If you have already reached the menopause before your surgery your need for HRT will not change.
-If you were not taking it before the surgery you should not need it afterwards
+• If you have already reached the menopause before the surgery, your need for HRT will not change.
+If you were not taking it before the surgery, you should not need it afterwards.

-- You may wish to have a discussion about the advantages and possible disadvantages of HRT with the gynaecology team or with your GP before, or shortly after your surgery
+• You may wish to discuss the advantages and possible disadvantages of HRT with the gynaecology team or your GP before or shortly after your surgery.

-If it has been decided that you will need HRT after your surgery you will be given a month’s supply to take home, after that further supplies can be obtained from your GP.
+If it has been decided that you will need HRT you will be given a month’s supply to take home, after that further supplies can be obtained from your GP.

 Contact information